asiopta/SY32-homography-project/README.md

 # SY32-homography-project

-TODO:
+Next steps:
-* consider if we'll apply color detection to every picture of the video
-* * or use some sort of affectation?
+* consider if we'll apply color detection to every picture of the video or use some sort of affectation?

 * consider how to calculate the position of the 4th circle, if we fail to detect one